Federal Energy Regulatory Commission, Department of Energy.

 Notice of information collection and request for comments.

-In compliance with the requirements of section 3506(c)(2)(a) of the Paperwork Reduction Act of 1995 (Pub.
-L. 104-13), the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the currently approved information collection, FERC-592 (Standards of Conduct for Transmission Provider and Marketing Affiliates of Interstate Pipelines).
+In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the currently approved information collection, FERC-592 (Standards of Conduct for Transmission Provider and Marketing Affiliates of Interstate Pipelines).

-Comments in consideration of the collection of information are due November 30, 2009.
+Comments on the collection of information are due February 19, 2019.

 FOR FURTHER INFORMATION CONTACT:

 Ellen Brown may be reached by email at DataClearance@FERC.gov, telephone at (202) 502-8663, and fax at (202) 273-0873.

 Title: Standards of Conduct for Transmission Provider and Marketing Affiliates of Interstate Pipelines.

 OMB Control No.: 1902-0157.